neil-edelman/boxes/readme.md

 Parameterized data structures in `C89` control meta-module.
-This is a helper for `boxes` that tries to keep one-source-of-truth for some code is shared between independent modules.
+This is a helper for `boxes` that tries to keep one-source-of-truth for some code is shared between independent modules, (without making `git` modules, that's not exactly the use case here.)
 This is not production-quality; you should not need to download this to use `boxes`, but it has helped maintain it.

 ## License ##